TryHackMyOffsecBox/Target-Machines-WriteUp/docs/HackTheBox/Fortresses/Context/index.md

                 JavaScriptSerializer serializer = new JavaScriptSerializer(resolver);

                 object obj = (serializer.Deserialize(str, typeof(object)) as Profile);
-                // TODO: create profile to change the language and font of the website } catch (Exception e) {
+                // todo: create profile to change the language and font of the website } catch (Exception e) {
             }
         }